spkit/spkit.github.io/userguide/index.md

 <h2 class="no-bg" id="1-install">Installation</h2>

-Installing `spkit` is simple ans easy
+Installing `spkit` is simple and easy

 **with pip**